-Create your own washi tape phone case is one of our earliest projects such as this one (#3).
+Creating your washi tape phone case is one of our earliest projects, such as this one (#3).
 However, this is my first experiment using Mod Podge.

-I don’t even know how it looks like let alone using it.
+I don’t even know what it looks like let alone use it.

-Before I continue, below is a brief explanation about what Mod Podge is.
+Before I continue, below is a brief explanation of what Mod Podge is.

-“It’s waterbase, all-in-one-glue, sealer and finish.”
+“It’s a water-based, all-in-one-glue, sealer, and finish.”
 Click here for more info.

 Why Do I Mention About Mod Podge?
 What Has It To Do With Washi Tape?

-As mentioned in this article, the unique feature of washi tape is removable and repositionable unlike other normal masking tape.
-You can seal and peel off easily.
-From what I observed so far, most decorative masking tapes that I used adhibit pretty well.
+As mentioned in this article, the unique feature of washi tape is removable and repositionable, unlike other normal masking tapes.
+You can seal and peel it off easily.
+From what I observed so far, most decorative masking tapes I used stick pretty well.

-Nevertheless, different tapes from different companies/brands have different quality.
+Nevertheless, different tapes from different companies and brands have different quality.
 The quality here refers to the adhesive.
 Most stick well on paper.
-Some adhere satisfactory on table, wall, wooden cabinet etc.
+Some adhere satisfactorily to tables, walls, wooden cabinets, etc.

-No matter what washi tape is still something low tack.
-You can stick and yet able to remove easily.
+No matter what, washi tape is still something low tack.
+You can stick it and yet be able to remove it easily.
 That’s the beauty of it.
 This means you can change the pattern or color as often as you like.

-Due to the low tack, it may not stay well on certain surface especially the edge.
+Due to the low tack, it may not stay well on a certain surface, especially the edge.
 Here’s a picture of 2 different Shinzi Katoh masking tapes.

-So, I thought it’s the same result (i.e. the adhesive not strong enough) if I used Shinzi Katoh masking tape on cell phone case but wait…
+So, I thought it’s the same result (i.e. the adhesive was not strong enough) if I used Shinzi Katoh masking tape on a cell phone case but wait…

-…let’s see what happens to DIY washi tape phone case: my first experiment using Mod Podge.
+…let’s see what happens to the DIY washi tape phone case: my first experiment using Mod Podge.

 - mt Deco Border Peach masking tape